edgarigl/docs/xen/virtio/virtio-msg/sapphire-vek280-demo.md

-# Sapphire/VEK280 virtio-msg demo for CES
+# Sapphire IPC-FP6 / VEK280 virtio-msg demo for EW

 ## Running with pre-built binaries

+You need a Sapphire IPC-FP6 and a Xilinx VEK280.
+The Xilinx VEK280 should be connected to one of the PCIe slots of the FP6 board.
+The VEK280 should be configured to boot from JTAG.

 The demo requires booting things in the right order to work.
 The steps are: